Clastify logo

 Hair follicleContains stem cells that contribute to hair growth and replacement of follicle-associated cells.

-Bone marrow is the classic example, since blood cells have short life spans and need constant replacement.
-Hair follicles give a familiar everyday case: hair growth is not magic happening at the tip of the hair.
-It relies on dividing cells in a controlled region at the base of the follicle.
+Bone marrow is the classic example: blood cells have short life spans, so the body has to replace them continually.
+Hair follicles give a more everyday example.
+Hair growth is not magic happening at the tip of the hair; it depends on dividing cells in a controlled region at the base of the follicle.

-This links directly to regeneration.
-Some organisms and tissues regenerate well because suitable stem cells and niches stay active or can be reactivated.
+This connects directly to regeneration.
+Some organisms and tissues regenerate well because suitable stem cells and niches remain active or can be reactivated.
 Other structures do not regrow completely because the required stem cells, signals, tissue organization or developmental pathways are absent.

 Potency is about developmental options